-The following information is qualified in its entirety by the more detailed information and financial statements and notes thereto appearing elsewhere in this prospectus supplement and the accompanying base prospectus or incorporated by reference into this prospectus supplement and the accompanying base prospectus.
-We encourage you to read this prospectus supplement and the accompanying base prospectus, as well as the information which is incorporated by reference into this prospectus supplement and the accompanying base prospectus, in their entireties.
-You should carefully consider the risks identified in our annual report on Form 10-K for the year ended December 31, 2016 which is incorporated by reference into this prospectus supplement and the accompanying base prospectus, and in this prospectus supplement before making an investment decision to purchase shares of our common stock.
-All references to "we," "our," "us" or the "Company" in this prospectus supplement and the accompanying base prospectus mean Dynex Capital, Inc.
+The following information is qualified in its entirety by the more detailed information and financial statements and notes thereto appearing elsewhere in this prospectus or incorporated by reference into this prospectus.
+We encourage you to read this prospectus, including the information which is incorporated by reference into this prospectus, in its entirety.
+You should carefully consider the risks identified in our annual report on Form 10-K for the year ended December 31, 2017 which is incorporated by reference into this prospectus, and in this prospectus before making an investment decision to purchase shares of our common stock.
+All references to "we," "our," "us" or the "Company" in this prospectus mean Dynex Capital, Inc.

-The Company
+The company

-We are an internally managed mortgage real estate investment trust, or mortgage REIT, which invests in residential and commercial mortgage backed securities on a leveraged basis.
-Our common stock is traded on the New York Stock Exchange under the symbol "DX," and shares of which are being offered by this prospectus supplement.
-We also have two series of preferred stock outstanding, our 8.50% Series A Cumulative Redeemable Preferred Stock, which are traded on the NYSE under the symbols "DXPrA" and "DXPrB," respectively.
+We are an internally managed mortgage real estate investment trust ("mortgage REIT") which primarily invests in residential and commercial mortgage-backed securities ("MBS") on a leveraged basis.
+We finance our investments principally with borrowings under repurchase agreements.
 Our objective is to provide attractive risk-adjusted returns to our shareholders over the long term that are reflective of a leveraged, high quality fixed income portfolio with a focus on capital preservation.
-We seek to provide returns to our shareholders primarily through regular quarterly dividends and also through capital appreciation.
+We seek to provide returns to our shareholders primarily through the payment of regular dividends and also potentially through capital appreciation of our investments.